-This study describes the design of the Manchester Aerosol Chamber (MAC), initially developed in 2005, and presents for the first-time its comprehensive characterisation.
+Abstract.
+This study describes the design of the Manchester Aerosol Chamber (MAC) and its comprehensive characterisation.
 The MAC is designed to investigate multi-phase chemistry and the evolution of aerosol physico-chemical properties from the real-world emissions (e.g. diesel engine, plants) or of secondary organic aerosol (SOA) produced from pure volatile organic compounds (VOCs).
 Additionally, the generated aerosol particles in MAC can be transferred to the Manchester Ice Cloud Chamber (MICC), which enables investigation of cloud formation in warm, mixed-phase and fully glaciated conditions (with T as low as -55 °C).
-MAC is an 18 m3 FEP Teflon chamber, with the potential to conduct experiments at controlled temperature (15-35 °C) and relative humidity (25-80 %) under simulated solar radiation or dark conditions.
-Detailed characterisations were conducted at common experimental conditions (25 °C, 50% RH) for actinometry and determination of background contamination, wall losses of gases (NO2, O3, and selected VOCs), aerosol particles at different sizes, chamber wall reactivity and aerosol formation.
+MAC is an 18 m3 FEP Teflon chamber, with the potential to conduct experiments at controlled temperature

+(15-35 °C) and relative humidity (25-80 %) under simulated solar radiation or dark conditions.
+Detailed characterisations were conducted at common experimental conditions (25 °C, 50% RH) for actinometry and determination of background contamination, wall losses of gases (NO2, O3, and selected VOCs), aerosol particles at different sizes, auxiliary mechanism and aerosol formation.
 In addition, the influences of chamber contamination on the wall loss rate of gases and particles, and the photolysis of NO2 were estimated.

-25 1 Introduction
+1 Introduction

-Atmospheric aerosols have significant effects on air quality, regional to global climate, and human health (Lohmann and Feichter, 2005; Pope et al., 2002; Katsouyanni et al., 1997).
+- 25 This manuscript provides a description and characterisation of a simulation chamber predominantly used for the investigation of the evolution of aerosol composition and properties resulting from coupled photochemistry and microphysics, and recently for the exposure of human subjects for investigation of human health impacts.
+Atmospheric aerosols have significant effects on air quality, regional to global climate, and human health (Lohmann and Feichter, 2005, Pope et al., 2002, Katsouyanni et al., 1997).
 Aerosol particles range from a few nanometers to several tens of micrometers in diameter.
-Their composition is complex, comprising inorganic and organic compounds, dependent on their sources which may be either primary (e.g. sea salt, dust, wildfires) or secondary, from the oxidation of gaseous precursors (Seinfeld and Pandis, 2016).
-Organic compounds contribute 20~90% of the mass of submicron aerosols in the Northern hemisphere (Jimenez et al., 2009; Zhang et al., 2007), and of an estimated 10000~100000 atmospheric organic compounds (Goldstein and Galbally, 2007), only around 10% have been identified, such as alkanes, carbonyls, alcohols, easters, acids and etc (Hallquist et al., 2009; Goldstein and Galbally, 2007).
+Their composition is - 30 complex, comprising inorganic and organic compounds, dependent on their sources which may be either primary (e.g. sea salt, dust, wildfires) or secondary, from the oxidation of gaseous precursors (Seinfeld and Pandis, 2016).
+Organic compounds contribute 20~90% of the mass of submicron aerosols in the Northern hemisphere (Zhang et al., 2007, Jimenez et al., 2009), and of an estimated 10000~100000 atmospheric organic compounds (Goldstein and Galbally, 2007), only around 10% have been identified (Hallquist et al., 2009).
 Owing to this complexity, their chemical reaction pathways and properties lead to substantial outstanding challenges to the understanding of organic aerosol (OA) formation, transformation, fate and impacts (Hallquist et al., 2009).
-Such an inadequate understanding of aerosol particles, and particularly the organic fraction, leads to large uncertainties in understanding their role in air quality and global climate (Mcfiggans et al., 2006).
+Such an inadequate understanding of aerosol particles, and particularly the organic fraction, leads to large uncertainties in understanding their role in air quality and global climate.
 Processes relating to organic-containing particles have consequently been a primary focus of studies in our chamber.